lgtm-migrator/fetch/README.md

 ### Code Reusing

-We could write more APIs just like `getUserProfile`, and we'll soon find out some common patterns shared among them, e.g., `withHeaders` that set user's authorization code, which could be reused in the whole codebase.
+We could write more APIs just like `getUserProfile`, and will soon find out some common patterns shared among them, e.g., `withHeaders` that set user's authorization code, which could be reused in the whole codebase.

 This could be easily done by moving the `withHeaders` into a standalone